List of unproduced DC Comics projects: Aquaman animated film

-An animated film based on Aquaman was first mentioned by Bruce Timm in 2010, but was cancelled due to marketing concerns.
+An animated film based on Aquaman was first mentioned by Bruce Timm in 2010, but was canceled due to marketing concerns.
 Filmmaker Adam Green even wrote a screenplay to Aquaman.

 Early attempts of an Aquaman live action film

 In 2003, Sunrise Entertainment made plans to produce an Aquaman film with Warner Bros., with first time writer Ben Grant set to write the screenplay.
 Nothing came out of this.
 Until a year, Leonardo DiCaprio signed on to the project that would have been produced by his production company, Appian Way Productions, but nothing came out of this either.

+DCEU Black Manta spin-off film

+In 2019, Warner Bros. announced a horror-themed spin-off from Aquaman focusing on the villainous Trench kingdom.
+Peter Safran and James Wan were set to produce, with Noah Gardner and Aidan Fitzgerald writing the script.
+The film was planned to have a lower production budget than other DCEU films and was expected to be released before Aquaman and the Lost Kingdom.
+In April 2021, the project was canceled, though Warner Bros. said that it could be revived in the future.
+In October, Wan revealed that the initially announced name of The Trench was a working title, to misdirect the audience that the film was secretly centered on Black Manta.

+Aqualad TV series

+An Aqualad live-action series for HBO Max starring Jake Hyde was in development since 2022, with Charlize Theron, A.J.
+Dix, Beth Kono and Andrew Haas of Denver & Delilah Films attached as an executive producers.
+No production updates were provided following an announcement.